 Gandalf and Aragorn lead the World of Men against Sauron's army to draw his gaze from Frodo and Sam as they approach Mount Doom with the One Ring.

 Gondor is overrun by the orcs of Mordor, and Gandalf rides to Minas Tirith to aid the humans in the war that is ahead.
 Aragorn must realize his true identity and purpose as the King of Men, and journey with Gimli and Legolas to summon the Army of the Dead so that the battle against evil can be won.
-Meanwhile, paranoia and suspicion rises between Frodo, Sam and Gollum as they continue their increasingly dark and dangerous travel to Mount Doom, the one place where The Ring can be destroyed once and for all.
+Meanwhile, paranoia and suspicion rises between Frodo, Sam, and Gollum as they continue their increasingly dark and dangerous travel to Mount Doom, the one place where the One Ring can be destroyed once and for all.

 The Fellowship divides to conquer as Frodo and Sam, with the help and hindrance of Gollum, continue their way to Mount Doom.
 Gandalf and Pippin ride to Minas Tirith to help defend Gondor while Merry remains with Éowyn and the other Rohan fighters.
 Aragorn, Legolas, and Gimli seek aid from those that live in the Cursed Mountains.
-All these battles have one goal in mind: distract the Eye of Sauron and buy Frodo a little more time to destroy the ring.
+All of these battles have one goal in mind: distract the Eye of Sauron and buy Frodo a little more time to destroy the One Ring.

-The War of the Ring reaches its climax as the dark lord Sauron sets his sights on Minas Tirith, the capital of Gondor.
-The members of the fellowship in Rohan are warned of the impending attack when Pippin cannot resist looking into Saruman's palantír and is briefly contacted by the dark lord.
+The War of the Ring reaches its climax as the Dark Lord Sauron sets his sights on Minas Tirith, the capital of Gondor.
+The members of the Fellowship in Rohan are warned of the impending attack when Pippin cannot resist looking into Saruman's palantír and is briefly contacted by the Dark Lord.
 King Théoden is too proud to send his men to help without being asked, so Gandalf and Pippin ride to Minas Tirith to see that this request is sent.
-They meet opposition there from Denethor, steward of the city and father of Faramir and the late Boromir.
-Denethor's family has acted as temporary guardians of Gondor for centuries until a member of the true line of kings returns.
+They meet opposition there from Denethor, Steward of the city and father of Faramir and the late Boromir.
+Denethor's family has acted as temporary guardians of Gondor for centuries until a member of the true line of Kings returns.
 This member is none other than Aragorn, who must overcome his own self-doubt before he can take on the role he was destined to fulfill.
 Meanwhile, Frodo and Sam continue to carry the One Ring towards Mordor, guided by Gollum.
 What they don't know is that Gollum is leading them into a trap so that he can reclaim the Ring for himself.
 Though Sam suspects his deceit, Frodo is starting to be corrupted by the Ring's power and the mistrust of Sam this causes is fully exploited by Gollum.
 The only way good can prevail in this contest is if the Ring is destroyed, an event that is becoming harder every minute for Frodo to achieve.
-The fate of every living creature in Middle Earth will be decided once and for all as the Quest of the Ringbearer reaches its climax.
+The fate of every living creature in Middle-earth will be decided once and for all as the Quest of the Ringbearer reaches its climax.